drewburlingame/Jira2AzureDevOps/README.md

 It did most of what I needed but there were a few things missing:
 * Comments weren't migrated
 * Data exported from Jira was modified before being persisted to disk.
 I wanted raw data for historical reference and to play with the mappings without the need to download from Jira again.
 * I needed to report on existing data to understand what fields, status & types were actually used vs theoretically possible.
+We had a lot of obsolete issue types and statuses in our system and creating the mappings were cumbersome.
   * I initially added these to the tool but found the process of creating and troubleshooting less convenient without CommandDotNet.
 * Custom logging framework forced use of MS telemetrics and didn't support structured logging or log file management, like rolling logs.
   * I used NLog, with settings to match their defaults.